-- 1. Instability of tenure of officers: The public sector economy of Nigeria has suffered serious instability of tenure of public officers.
-Every new administration, be it military or civilian, always begin by dissolving the boards of all prostates and government owned companies and appointing new members to replace them. - 2.
-Genitival factors or hereditary influences: The number of frauds we record in our public sector economy originated primarily from the personality type of individual.
+1. Instability of tenure of officers: The public sector economy of Nigeria has suffered serious instability of tenure of public officers.
+Every new

+2. Genitival factors or hereditary influences: The number of frauds we record in our public sector economy originated primarily from the personality type of individual.
 Some human beings are corrupt to the bone marrow.
 This view was also observed and aptly described by Ejiofor in the following words,